Gerard Sweetman

 Hugh Gerard Sweetman (20 June 1908 – 28 January 1970) was an Irish Fine Gael politician who served as Minister for Finance from 1954 to 1957.
 He served as a Teachta Dála (TD) for the Kildare constituency from 1948 to 1970.
 He was a Senator for the Agricultural Panel from 1943 to 1948.

 Family and childhood

 Hugh Gerard Sweetman was born on 20 June 1908.
 His father, James Sweetman, was a practising barrister, and the family's return for the 1911 census shows that they employed three servants at their Lower Baggot Street home.
 His mother Agnes was the daughter of Sir George Fottrell of North Great George's Street, Dublin.
-His brothers, Séamus, George, and Denis, served in the World War II; Denis was killed on 23 May 1940 at Boulogne and Séamus was awarded an MBE in 1945.
+His brothers, Séamus, George, and Denis, served in World War II; Denis was killed on 23 May 1940 at Boulogne and Séamus was awarded an MBE in 1945.

 James' brother, Roger Sweetman, was elected to the First Dáil representing Wexford North and was one of the first TDs to publicly call for a negotiated settlement to the Irish War of Independence.

 He was educated at the Downside School in England.
 He completed his studies at Trinity College Dublin and went on to qualify as a solicitor in 1930.